Just Plain Mark and Zippy

-Just Plain Mark and Zippy were two Radio Disney DJs that aired weekday afternoons at 4:00 ET.
-Both DJ’s were on at the same time and their show lasted till 8:00 PM ET.
+Just Plain Mark and Zippy were two Radio Disney DJs that aired weekday afternoons at 4:00 PM Eastern Time.
+Both DJs were on at the same time and their show lasted till 8:00 PM ET.
 Mark (real name: Mark Sutherland) and Zippy (real name: Gary Wallace) broadcast from Tomorrowland at Disneyland.
 Both Just Plain Mark and Zippy became Radio Disney DJs in 1997 and retired in 2001.

 The duo formed a group called I-8-Paste.
 Two songs were produced and can only be found on Radio Disney Jams 1 and 2.
-“I am Rubber” can be found on Jams 1 and "Let's Go" is on Jams 2.
+"I Am Rubber" can be found on Jams 1 and "Let's Go" is on Jams 2.
 Although Just Plain Mark and Zippy did not appear anytime after, they hosted the launch party for Jams 3 at Disneyland in California.